dobbelina/Playground/README.md

-# Auto-Resume Livestreams In Kods
+# Auto-Resume Livestreams In Kodi

 So what does it do?